Coolie (2025 film): Marketing

 The first look poster was released on 28 March 2024, without any pre-announcement, and notably revealed that the teaser trailer would be released on 22 April.
 The teaser trailer also revealed the film's title.
 Hardika Gupta of NDTV noted that the teaser paid homage to Rajinikanth's iconic roles as a coolie in Mullum Malarum (1978), Mannan (1992) and Uzhaippali (1993), while Manoj Kumar R of OTTPlay noted the use of easter eggs from Rajinikanth's filmography, which included Rajinikanth singing "Sambo Siva Sambo" from Ninaithale Inikkum (1979), and the popular dialogue "Appavum Thaathavum", which itself is based on the lyric from the aforementioned song, from Ranga (1982).
 At the end of the teaser, Rajinikanth whistles the tune of the song "Shenbagame" from Enga Ooru Pattukaran (1987).

 On 14 March, Lokesh's birthday, Sun Pictures released promotional stills featuring the director alongside the principal cast.
 The first-look image of Haasan garnered a particularly favourable response.
 After the song "Monica" was released in July 2025, the hook step in the music video, performed by Hegde, quickly went viral and became a social media sensation, increasing the film's anticipation.
 Many people recreated the dance step by recording their own dance performances to the song and sharing these videos across social media platforms.
 Packages sent by Amazon in India were wrapped with official posters from Coolie, becoming the first Indian film to ever do so.

 The film's trailer was released on 2 August 2025.
 India TV noted that after the trailer's release, there were renewed discussions about an obscure 1983 Malayalam film also named Coolie which was not successful, while Firstpost wrote that the trailer was characterised by "high-voltage drama, stylized mayhem, whistle-worthy dialogues, Rajinikanth's swag, mannerism, Nagarjuna's spine-chilling villainous act, Aamir Khan's stylish and brand new avatar, and an undercurrent of rage, rebellion, and redemption".
 Separate posters revealing the trailer's release date were criticised by netizens for alleged lack of originality.
-One poster was compared to the American films Glass (2019) and Madame Web (2024) for featuring it's lead characters in "fragmented glass pieces", while another was compared to Rebel Moon (2023).
+One poster was compared to the American films Glass (2019) and Madame Web (2024) for featuring its lead characters in "fragmented glass pieces", while another was compared to Rebel Moon (2023).